bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 After doing some research on third party libraries that could simplify our goal, I decided to use [`wkhtmltopdf`](https://wkhtmltopdf.org/).

 `wkhtmltopdf` is an open-source command line tool that enables you to easy convert an HTML file to a PDF file.
 This is exactly what we're looking for.
-We will call the `wkhtmltopdf` command.
-For more Python driven usage, you can check out [pdfkit](https://pypi.org/project/pdfkit/).
+We will call the `wkhtmltopdf` command using the [`subprocess`](https://docs.python.org/3/library/subprocess.html) Python library.
+For more in-depth Python usage, you can check out [pdfkit](https://pypi.org/project/pdfkit/).

 Let's dive into it.